-The dwell setting determines how long the Epiphany holds open its solenoid valve, which ultimately affects how much gas is released to fire each shot.
+The dwell setting determines how long the SP-8 holds open its solenoid valve, which ultimately affects how much gas is released to fire each shot.
 It is important to balance the dwell and the operating pressure (the setting of the vertical regulator).
 Too high of a dwell with a low operating pressure will cause poor gas efficiency and velocity drop-off.
 Too low of a dwell will leave the marker unable to properly cycle through a full firing sequence.
-Dwell adjustment should be performed after changing Epiphany fire chamber inserts.
+Dwell adjustment should be performed after changing internal components such as the bolt or installation of a quick exhaust valve (QEV.)
 Dwell setting changes should not be used to adjust velocity.